^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Back pain, especially arising for the first time, acute, especially growing, requires the most close attention and maximum responsibility of the doctor.
-The causes of back pain are different depending on age, which determines the tactics of the doctor.
-The younger the child, the more likely that the back pain is not related to the musculoskeletal system tension and is of an organic nature.
+Back pain, especially when it first appears, is acute, and especially when it is growing, requires the closest attention and maximum responsibility of the doctor.
+The causes of back pain vary depending on age, which determines the doctor's tactics.
+The younger the child, the more likely it is that the back pain is not related to tension in the musculoskeletal system and is organic in nature.

 Back pain can be divided into the following categories.